R4YV3Nerd/cybersec-journey/README.md

 SSH is a cryptographic network protocol used to securely access remote systems over an insecure network.
 It enables secure communication, file transfers, and remote command execution.

-+ **Burp Suite**: (Web Vulnerabilhe websitilities in web apps, including an intercepting proxy, a web crawler, and a vulnerability scanner.he websit
++ **Burp Suite**: (Web Vulnerabilhe websitilities in web apps, including an intercepting proxy, a web crawler, and a vulnerability scanner.

 ### 📌 (Bonus) Nerdy things to check out
 + https://www.texasacm.org/AtoZ